shamwow/shahmeer-jekyll/_posts/2018-08-05-end-to-api-typing.md

     handler: Handler<AppApiDef[Method][Path], 'populate'>,
   ): void;

-  // More definitions like the ones above.
+  // More definitions like the ones above to support more middleware.
 }

 export class Router {